 The 5GMSd Application Provider may negotiate with each of the PLMNs for creation of network sliced as described in clause 4.2.2 of TR 26941.
 The network slice for each PLMN is provisioned by the respective PLMN operator as described in clause 4.3 of TR 26.941.

-All the interactions between all the participating entities (5GMSd Application Provider, 5GMSd-Aware Application, 5GMSd Client, 5GMSd AF, and 5GMSd AS) described in clause A.9 of TS 26.501 apply in this scenario.
+All the interactions between the participating entities (5GMSd Application Provider, 5GMSd-Aware Application, 5GMSd Client, 5GMSd AF, and 5GMSd AS) described in clause A.9 of TS 26.501 apply in this scenario.
 All such interactions happen through PDU Sessions established within the provisioned network slices.
 Each UE in a different PLMN may use the provisioned network slice in that PLMN for all the 5G Media Streaming operations.
 The same external CDN (5GMSd AS) and 5GMSd AF functions serve the users of both the PLMNs, and all the signaling and media traffic is sent through PDU Sessions in respective network slices.

-3.2 Collaboration scenarios with multiple slice or DNs
+3.2 Collaboration scenarios for network slicing with multiple slices or Data Networks

 3.2.1 Downlink media streaming with AS deployed in external Data Network and AS delivering content through two different network slices

-This collaboration scenario shown in figure 3.2.1-1 represents the case of accessing the same DNN through two different network slices shown in figure 1 of this document.
-Through the DNN, an external CDN (5GMSd AS) is accessed by the UE.
+This collaboration scenario shown in figure 3.2.1-1 represents the case of accessing the same external Data Network through two different network slices shown in figure 1.
+An external CDN (5GMSd AS) is accessed by the UE via this Data Network.

 Figure 3.2.1-1: Downlink media streaming with AS in external Data Network accessible through two different network slices

-The 5GMSd Application Provider may negotiate with the MNO to setup two different network slices with different SLA as described in clause 4.3 of TR 26941.
-After the SLA negotiation, the operator may provision two network slices, and povide connectivity services to the DNN through both the slices.
+The 5GMSd Application Provider may negotiate with the MNO to setup two different network slices with different SLAs as described in clause 4.3 of TR 26941.
+After the SLA negotiation, the operator may provision two network slices, and povide connectivity services to the external Data Network through both the slices.

-The 5GMSd Application Provider may deliver service access information through reference point M8d.
-The service access information delivered to the 5GMSd-Aware Application may have information about different operation points accessible through each of the network slices.
-Upon receiving the service access information, the 5GMSd-Aware Application passes this information to the 5GMSd Client.
-The 5GMSd Client, based on input of the end user, selects the operating point of interest, and requests session setup over the network slice that provides the required operation point.
-Media streaming (M4d) happens through the selected network slice.
+The 5GMSd Application Provider may deliver Service Access Information through reference point M8d.
+The Service Access Information delivered to the 5GMSd-Aware Application may have information about different Service Operation Points accessible through each of the network slices.
+Upon receiving the Service Access Information, the 5GMSd-Aware Application passes this information to the 5GMSd Client.
+The 5GMSd Client selects the operating point of interest, and requests media streaming session establishment over the PDU Session in the network slice that provides the required Service Operation Point.
+Media streaming (M4d) thus happens through the selected network slice.

-The other network slice may be used to fetch other media streaming assets (depending on criticality and SLA availability considerations), or serves as an alternate network slice in case the first slice is unavailable as discussed in clause 6.3 of TR 26941.
+The other network slice may be used to fetch other media streaming assets (depending on criticality and SLA availability considerations), or serves as an alternate network slice in case the first slice becomes unavailable, as discussed in clause 6.3 of TR 26941.

 3.2.2 Downlink media streaming with AS deployed in multiple trusted Data Networks

 This collaboration scenario shown in figure 3.2.2-1 represents the case of accessing two different Data Networks using the same network slice as shown in figure 4.2.1-1 of TR 26941.
-A CDN server (5GMSd AS) is either setup in each of the trusted Data Networks, or has a multi-homing interface through each of the trusted DNs.
+A CDN server (5GMSd AS) is either deployed in each of the trusted Data Networks, or presents a multi-homed interface at reference point M4d through each of the trusted DNs.

 Figure 3.2.2-1: Downlink media streaming with AS deployed in multiple trusted Data Networks

-The 5GMSd Application Provider may negotiate with the MNO to setup a network slice as described in clause 4.3 of TR 26941.
-The operator provisions the network slice, and povide connectivity services to both the DNs through the slice.
+The 5GMSd Application Provider may negotiate with the MNO to provision a network slice as described in clause 4.3 of TR 26941.
+The operator provisions the network slice, and povides connectivity services to both the DNs through the slice.